The nation's favourite charity bike ride

 The rides start and finish at Port Vale FCs ground in Burslem, Stoke on Trent, just up the road from Rourke Cycles, where you'll find a great range of bikes, accessories and expert advice.
 This isn't a race, it's a charity challenge ride open to everyone comfortable on two wheels.
 So come and get involved, set your own goals and enjoy the ride.
 No matter if it takes you a couple of hours or the whole day.

-To complement the Cat & Fiddle Challenge this year we are adding in a whole new route aimed at those that want to get involved with the challenge and help support Livability, but aren't quite as fond of the hills!
-Our Jodrell Bank Loop takes in another famous local landmark on a circuit that heads to the West and to the decidedly less lumpy terrain of Cheshire before returning to the start.
+For those that want to get involved with the challenge and help us support Livability, but aren’t quite as fond of the hills, we have the Jodrell Bank Loop route option.
+This self-supported route takes in another famous local landmark on a circuit that heads to the West and to the decidedly less lumpy terrain of Cheshire before returning to the start.

 Learn more about the routes here.